Minister: Leah LaPlante

 Make Our Homeland Green Again - MMF's Tree Planting Initiative

-3. Shelterbelt Program - a program focused on the betterment of the environment that will utilize tree species to provide natural windbreaks within communities and on Red River Métis Citizens' private land.
+- Shelterbelt Stream - A focus on improving the environment that will utilize tree species to provide natural windbreaks within communities and on Red River Métis Citizens' private land.

-4. Wildlife Habitat Enhancement & Restoration Program - a program focused on the betterment of the environment that will enhance (further improve the quality and value of) or restore (return, back to its natural state) wildlife habitat areas throughout Manitoba.
+- Wildlife Habitat Enhancement & Restoration Stream - To improve the environment through the enhancement (further improving the quality and value of) or restoration (returning to its natural state) of wildlife habitat areas.

 Powley Program